Thomas takes US Open lead with 65 on soft, kind Winged Foot

 “Yeah, 65 is fun no matter where you play, especially at Winged Foot,” Thomas said.
 “I was in a really good frame of mind, and I was focused.
 I just was sticking to my routine and playing every shot, as opposed to getting ahead of myself.
 It’s one of those rounds where ... next thing you know, you make the putt on 18, you’re done for the day.”

-He played with Masters champion Tiger Woods and PGA champion Collin Morikawa, who couldn’t get done fast enough.
+He played with Tiger Woods and PGA champion Collin Morikawa, who couldn’t get done fast enough.

 Woods was in five bunkers through five holes and then appeared to steady himself with three straight birdies around the turn to get under par, but only briefly.
 He made three bogeys coming in, still had a chance to post a reasonable score and then let it get away.